Piecewise Deterministic Markov Processes and their invariant measures: A first definition of Piecewise Deterministic Markov Processes

 On the other hand, adding fantom jumps sometimes turns out to be convenient.
 Here is an example: let $(\varphi,\lambda,Q)$ be the characteristics of a PDMP $(X_t)_{t\geqslant 0}$, and suppose that there exists $\lambda_*>0$ such that $\lambda(t,x)\leqslant \lambda_*$ for all $t\geqslant 0$ and $x\in\msm$.
 From \Cref{eq:prop-superposition} below, $(X_t)_{t\geqslant 0}$ has the same distribution as the PDMP $(Z_t)_{t\geqslant 0}$ obtained through \Cref{const:1} from the characteristics $(\varphi,\lambda_*,\tilde Q)$ with for all $(t,x,\msa) \in \rset_+ \times \msm \times \mcb{\msm}$,

 The jump times of $(Z_t)_{t\geqslant 0}$ are given by a Poisson process with intensity $\lambda_*$.
-The method of adding fantom jumps so that the distribution of the jump times get simpler (for sampling purpose, for instance) is called thinning (see \cite{Thieullen2016} and references therein for more details).
+Adding fantom jumps to PDMPs turns our to be very useful in practice for their simulation.
+This method is referred to as thinning (see \cite{Thieullen2016} and references therein for more details). \tcr{Note that fantom jumps and the link between the process and the embedded chain are also investigated for a different type of PDMPs in \cite{BLBMZ3}.}

 Another use of fantom jump is presented in \cite{Costa}.
 The stability or ergodicity of a PDMP $(X_t)_{t\geqslant0}$ and of its embedded chain $(X_k',T_k)_{k\in\mathbb N}$ may differ, but this is no more the case if fantom jumps are added at constant rate, \ie~if we consider the PDMP with characteristics $(\varphi,\lambda+1,\tilde Q)$, where $\tilde{Q}$ is given for all $(t,x,\msa) \in \rset_+ \times \msm \times \mcb{\msm}$ by